 7 Reasons to Eat Cucumber Starting Today

 This is because cucumbers contain an anti-inflammatory called fisetin.
-Fisetin is a powerful flavonol and has positive affects on the brain.
+Fisetin is a powerful flavonol and has positive effects on the brain.
 Researchers have found fisetin can work against the loss of memory over time.
-It’s even been shown to fight Alzheimer’s in mice.
+It’s even been shown to fight memory loss in mice.
 Fisetin can also work to protect your brain’s nerve cells.
 Because of this it gives you brain the ability to stay stronger for longer.

 2. Cucumbers Can Help You Lose Weight:

 Cucumbers are a low calorie food.
 And, since they’re high in fiber and water, they can be eaten in abundance without the worry of future weight gain.
 One of the other reasons they help you keep off the pounds is because the soluble fiber in cucumbers can help you feel full, longer.
 That’s because the soluble fiber in cucumber will actually create a gel like substance in your gut that gives you the sensation of fullness.
 All of that meaning you will eat less with cucumber as a consistent partner in your diet.

 Contained in cucumbers are polyphenols called lignans.
 You might have heard of lignans before.
 They’re chemical compounds found in plants which have major health-boosting properties.
 The 3 main ones in cucumber are lignanspinoresinol, lariciresinol, and secoisolariciresinol.
 Research has shown they can help lower the risk of certain cancers.